Category Archives: Alfred Hitchcock

 To kill off the main actor at the start of the film halfway through was a novel idea and mind-blowing at the time of release (1960).

 This act had the audience’s mouths hanging open in disbelief and saying, “What now”?
 “How can this be followed”?
-This act would later influence the original Scream (1996) film and surprise audiences all over again.
+This act later influenced the original Scream (1996) film and surprised audiences again.

 Per Hitchcock, no one could enter the film after it had started and viewers were persuaded not to reveal the ending- oh how I wish that occurred these days.